Sedation Dentistry · Murrieta, CA

 What Sedation Dentistry Costs in Murrieta

 Sedation is an add-on fee on top of whatever procedure you are having done.
-That fee varies by method and appointment length, and anyone quoting a flat number without knowing your case is guessing.
-At Promenade, you receive a single written estimate — treatment cost plus sedation fee — before any work starts.
-The quote you sign is the bill you pay.
+That fee changes with the method and the length of the appointment, so anyone quoting you a flat number without knowing your case is guessing.
+Here you get one written estimate covering the treatment and the sedation fee before any work starts, and the quote you sign is the bill you pay.

-The honest truth about insurance: most dental plans classify sedation as elective and do not cover it.
-A few PPO plans make exceptions when sedation is documented as medically necessary — for diagnosed anxiety disorders, severe gag reflex that prevents treatment, or special-needs patients.
+Now the honest part about insurance.
+Most dental plans classify sedation as elective and will not cover it.
+A few PPO plans make exceptions when sedation is documented as medically necessary, typically for a diagnosed anxiety disorder, a gag reflex severe enough to block treatment, or a special-needs patient.
 Our front-office team verifies your specific benefits and tells you exactly what is and is not covered before you commit to anything.

-For patients without insurance or those whose plans exclude sedation, we offer transparent cash pricing and CareCredit financing with up to six months at zero interest for qualified applicants.
-Dr. Bao's position is unambiguous: the cost of sedation should never be the reason a person avoids the dentist and ends up needing extractions, root canals, or emergency work that costs multiples more.
+For patients without insurance, or whose plans exclude sedation, we offer transparent cash pricing and CareCredit financing with up to six months at zero interest for qualified applicants.
+My position on this is not complicated: the cost of sedation should never be the reason someone stays away and ends up needing extractions, root canals, or emergency work that costs several times more.

 Your Dentist

-Bao Nguyen graduated from the UCLA School of Dentistry, then spent ten years in the U.S. Navy Dental Corps.
-His Advanced Education in General Dentistry residency at Naval Hospital Camp Pendleton was not a lecture series — it was full-time clinical work on active-duty Marines and their families, many of whom had severe dental anxiety layered on top of combat-related stress.
-He deployed to Kuwait and Iraq.
-He learned to work efficiently in high-acuity, high-anxiety environments where calm technique was the only technique that worked.
+I graduated from the UCLA School of Dentistry and then spent ten years in the U.S. Navy Dental Corps.
+My Advanced Education in General Dentistry residency at Naval Hospital Camp Pendleton was not a lecture series.
+It was full-time clinical work on active-duty Marines and their families, a lot of whom carried severe dental anxiety on top of combat-related stress.
+I deployed to Kuwait and Iraq.
+I learned to work efficiently in high-acuity, high-anxiety settings, where a calm technique is the only one that gets anything done.

-When he opened Promenade Dental Care in 2010, he brought that same temperament to private practice in Murrieta.
-Fifteen years later, the practice has accumulated over 212 Google reviews at a 4.9-star average, and the recurring theme across those reviews is remarkably consistent: patients who were afraid of the dentist found someone who listened to them, explained things without condescension, did not push unnecessary treatment, and made the experience genuinely tolerable.
-Sedation is one clinical tool in that system.
-The human element — patience, honesty, the willingness to slow down — is the rest.
+I opened Promenade Dental Care in Murrieta in 2010 and brought that same temperament into private practice.
+Sixteen years later, the review that shows up over and over is some version of the same thing: someone who was afraid of the dentist found a dentist who listened, explained things without talking down to them, did not push unnecessary treatment, and made the appointment bearable.
+Sedation is one tool in that.
+The patience and the willingness to slow down are the rest of it.

-If you have been avoiding the dentist for years because past experiences were rushed, dismissive, or painful, Promenade was built for you.
+If you have stayed away for years because past visits were rushed, dismissive, or painful, this is the practice built for you.
 That is not a tagline.
-It is the operating principle Dr. Bao repeats to every new team member on their first day.
+It is the first thing I tell every new team member on their first day.

-Dr. Bao Nguyen, DDS, founder and general dentist at Promenade Dental Care in Murrieta, CA
+Dr. Bao Nguyen, DDS explaining sedation dentistry options to a patient at Promenade Dental Care in Murrieta, CA

 Location & Service Area